3 Reasons Why We Should Celebrate Asian Pacific American Heritage Month

 APAH moves beyond acknowledging differences in culture and traditions to celebrating them.
 The vibrant traditions and culture of Asian/Pacific Americans have enriched the cultural landscape in America in countless ways.

 This month, explore Asian influences in music, art, and cuisine.
 Try a new Asian restaurant in an Asian cultural hub, such as Frisco Ranch, DFW Chinatown in Richardson, Koreatown in Carrollton, Asia Times Square in Grand Prairie, or Cali Saigon Mall in Garland.
 Visit an Asian art museum or exhibit like the Crow Museum of Asian Art or the South Asian collection at the Dallas Museum of Art, or explore the National Museum of Asian Art online.
 Attend a live or virtual event, like this free, family-friendly celebration at Sammons Park in Dallas or AsiaFest in Plano.
-Look here for a list of other ideas for ways to celebrate Asian heritage and culture in DFW.
+Or enjoy Dallas' free Dragon Boat Festival, complete with performances, vendors, and boat races.

 3. It honors the importance of our stories.